Bulgaria in the Eurovision Song Contest 2022: Background

-BNT broadcasts the event within Bulgaria and organises the selection process for the nation's entry.
-In the past, BNT had alternated between both internal selections and national finals in order to select the Bulgarian entry.
-The broadcaster has opted for an internal selection process since 2016, except on their absence from the contest in 2019.
+As part of its duties as participating broadcaster, BNT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+In the past, the broadcaster had alternated between both internal selections and national finals in order to select its entry.
+BNT has opted for an internal selection process since 2016.

 Before Eurovision

 Internal selection

 In mid-September 2021, Intelligent Music Project founder Milen Vrabevski revealed to Radio Plovdiv that they had been selected to represent Bulgaria at the Eurovision Song Contest 2022.
 No official confirmation came until 25 November, when BNT announced the group as their representative for 2022 with the song "Intention".